Three of Pentacles (trimmed):

 The 'three-ness' is less obvious in the Shadowscapes, I think...we see only two figures here.
 But the sense of co-operation is there - it's through their joint energy (Mars) that they are able to keep moving upwards, climbing up the wall of stone, helping each other to overcome the obstacle in their way.

-The Thoth’s version, subtitled ‘works’ uses a triangle, the three-sided geometric figure, as its base, representing stability or groundedness (Earth), although it’s not as stable as the four, or square...
+The Thoth’s version, subtitled ‘Works’ uses a triangle, the three-sided geometric figure, as its base.
+While not as rock-solid as the square, the triangle does represent stability or grounding (Earth), with that third point added to the two-point line.
 This symbolizes the balance between action and inaction, between knowing when it’s time to do something and when things are best left as they are.
 At each vertex of the triangle are three wheels, representing body, mind, and spirit, reminding us that we need to use all three in order to achieve our goals.
 Each wheel contains an alchemical symbol – one for mercury, one for sulphur, and one for salt – again, reminders that we need to find the right balance in order to reach the stage of initial completion.
 The Martian aspect comes through in the energy that’s produced by combining these elements, while Capricorn is seen in the steady, gradual progress that’s made.

 Shadowscapes Tarot created by Stephanie Pui-Mun Law and Barbara Moore, published by Llewellyn